 Oregon Identity Document changes

-1. Court order – Required for legal changes and for
+1. Court order – Required for legal name changes.

-2. Social Security Administration – Required for legal federal changes.
+2. Social Security Administration – Required for legal federal name changes.

-3. Driver’s License/Oregon ID card – You can do this whenever if only changing gender and NOT name.
+3. Driver’s License/Oregon ID card – You can do this whenever if only changing gender marker.
+You’ll need the court order for a name change.

 4. Passport – Only if needed for travel.